-1A video of the model interpreting all eight graphs from the expert study (Peebles & Ali, in preparation) can be viewed at http://youtu.be/z2kAwrOrjIM
+1 A video of the model interpreting all eight graphs from the expert study (Peebles & Ali, in preparation) can be viewed at http://youtu.be/qYY No0i1Hc.

-Discussion
+3. Discussion

 Comprehending and reasoning with graphs requires a wide range of perceptual and cognitive operations sequenced together in various combinations to perform specific tasks.
-The type and sequence of operators involved in a task may differ depending on a number of factors, including the graph or domain knowledge of the user, the type of graph being used, or individual cognitive factors such as working memory capacity (which may determine the relative frequency of memory retrieval requests and saccades to graph labels etc.).
+The type and sequence of operators involved in a task may differ depending on a number of factors, including the graph or domain knowledge of the user, the type of graph being used, or individual cognitive factors such as working memory capacity (which may determine the relative frequency of memory retrieval requests and saccades to graph labels).

-Graph comprehension is a valuable area to study therefore because it provides an opportunity to investigate how environmental and internal factors interact to produce behaviour.
+Graph comprehension is an important area to study therefore because it provides an opportunity to investigate how environmental and internal factors interact to produce behaviour.
 In addition, graph-based tasks can be analysed using behavioural measures such as eye movements and concurrent verbal protocols to provide insights into what and when information is being processed during the course of the activity.

-Many of the factors remain hidden however and producing a precise specification of the information being used, how it is represented, and how it is processed is a challenge.
-Computational modelling is a valuable tool for developing and testing hypotheses about these factors as it provides a formalism for characterising them, requires one to be explicit about the boundaries of the model in terms of which processes are being defined precisely and which are not, and allows one to explore the consequences of particular assumptions (McClelland, 2009).
+Computational modelling is a valuable tool for developing and testing hypotheses about the representations and mechanisms necessary for cognitive tasks as it provides a formalism for characterising them, requires one to be explicit about the boundaries of one's model in terms of which processes are being defined precisely and which are not, and allows one to explore the consequences of particular assumptions (McClelland, 2009).

-Developing models within a cognitive architecture such as ACT-R provides the additional benefit of allowing the model to incorporate a large number of assumptions regarding issues such as knowledge representation, cognitive control, visual attention, learning and forgetting etc., all of which are supported by previous empirical research.
+Developing models within a cognitive architecture such as ACT-R provides the additional benefit of allowing the model to incorporate a large number of assumptions regarding issues such as knowledge representation, cognitive control, visual attention, learning and forgetting, etc., all of which are supported by previous empirical research.
 In addition, ACT-R's vision module includes mechanisms that allow models to simulate certain Gestalt principles of perceptual organisation, which are regarded as playing a crucial role in the visual processing of graphical representations (Kosslyn, 1989; Pinker, 1990).
 Specifically, the comprehension model associates variables and their levels, and levels with their colour identifiers using mechanisms that are functionally equivalent to the Gestalt laws of proximity and similarity respectively.